buckmanc/cheatsheets_and_checklists/docs/checklists/recipes.md

 1. pre-separate the batch of strips for easier placement
 1. place 5-6 non-overlapping pieces of bacon in your pan, cook 4 mins
 1. flip, 3 mins
-1. google "done bacon" for a reference image
-	- it was too crispy for Kelsey last time
-	- you want it "waggly but not floppy"
-	- well except that criteria didn't work; the appropriate doneness level made a u shape when picked up
-	- "browned"
 1. place on paper towel plate, rest 5 mins
 1. repeat as needed